 A hospice program may give you the best chance of controlling your symptoms and keeping the quality of your life.
 An honest talk with your doctor can help you decide if it’s the right thing for you.

 There are over 3,000 hospice programs in the United States.
 Most of these are designed to provide care at home.
 To learn more about hospice care and hospice services where you live, please see our document called Hospice Care.

 It’s important not to forget about money when deciding what type of palliative care you will get and where you will get it.
 Insurance policies differ widely.
 Check with your insurance company to find out which services are covered.
 Many insurance companies have a case coordinator who will act as your main contact.
 This person decides what your benefits cover in your specific case.
 Most health insurance plans cover hospice care.
 Many states mandate this.

 Medicare has a special hospice benefit that not only covers care, but also pays for all medicines.
 For Medicare information, call the Medicare Helpline at 1-800-MEDICARE (1-800-633-4227); TTY: 1-877-486-2048.
 They can explain what Medicare covers and how to qualify.
 You can also get information on their website at www.cms.hhs.gov.

 Serious illnesses often cause you to need a lot of money right away.
 In many states, you can turn death benefits from your life insurance policy into “living benefits.”
 You can get these benefits in different ways, such as selling the policy or borrowing against it.

-For more information, please see our documents, Health Insurance and Financial Assistance for the Cancer Patient and Advanced Illness: Financial Guidance for Cancer Survivors and Their Families.
+For more information, please see our document, Health Insurance and Financial Assistance for the Cancer Patient.

 Last Medical Review: 02/07/2014